 - 3 garlic cloves peeled and chopped

-- 1 can black beans drained with liquid reserved
+- 15 ounces black beans canned, drained with liquid reserved

 - 3 cups Cooked Chicken Rotisserie, or roasted chicken breasts, shredded